glguy/ssh-hans/server/README.md

 ==========

 The server program `server` takes a port number as argument and listens on the given TCP port.
+The server exposes these services:
-Connecting to the server presents you with an ASCII version of the popular Set game.
+- terminal connections, e.g. via `ssh localhost`: ASCII version of the popular Set game!
+- "echo" command, e.g. via `ssh localhost echo`: echos back whatever you type.
+- "echo" subsystem, e.g. via `ssh localhost -s echo`: echos back whatever you type

 The server expects to find a private key in a `server_keys` file in the directory the server is started in.
 This file must be in OpenSSH